awslabs/amazon-sagemaker-workshop/NotebookCreation/README.md

 ### 3. Accessing the Notebook Instance

 1. Wait for the server status to change to **InService**.
-This will take several minutes, possibly five.
+This will take several minutes, possibly up to ten but likely less.

 ![Access Notebook](./images/open-notebook.png)